Direct Grilling versus Indirect Grilling

 Leave the Hybrid Fire Grilling Drawer(s) empty.
 Preheat the entire grill with the main burners on high and the hood closed for at least 10 minutes.
 Once hot (at least 500°F), clean the grill grates with a brass or stainless steel brush.
 Turn off the burners under the indirect zone.
 Proceed with grilling.
 The hood should remain closed as much as possible during cooking.

-Place a single, dense layer of charcoal in one area of the Hybrid Fire Grilling Drawer(s) and leave another area empty.
+Place a single, dense layer of premium Kalamazoo Quebracho Charcoal in one area of the Hybrid Fire Grilling Drawer(s) and leave another area empty.
 Light all of the main burners on high and keep the hood open while the charcoal fire starts.
 Once the charcoal shows strong flames, you can turn off the burners below the charcoal.
 Once the charcoal has settled to the desired heat level, turn off the remaining burners and proceed with cooking in the indirect zone.
 The hood should remain closed as much as possible during cooking.